mauroere/Coursera/README.md

-# Coursera v1.6-beta, 26 listopada 2016
+ï»¿# Coursera v1.6.1, 5 grudnia 2016
 [Kursy na Coursera]()

+# UkoÅ„czone kursy

+* Interactivity with JavaScript
+* Introduction to CSS3
+* Introduction to HTML5
+* Learning How to Learn

-# How to submit
+# How to submit Machine Learning

 Copy the token below and run the submission script included in the assignment download.
 When prompted, use your email address damian.hintz@gmail.com SQH1qp0CrCbMED4N
 MlTzlR4CY2egElcz

-# Kontekst

-# Szkic rozwi¹zania
+# Single Page Web Applications with AngularJS

-browser-sync start --server --directory --files "**/*"
+> browser-sync start --server --directory --files "*/*"

+# Learning How to Learn

+* focused and diffuse mode
+* chunking
+* spaced repetition
+* recall (testing)
+* focus on process not the problem (Pomodoro)
+* memory palace
+* mataphor and analogy
+* mini tests
+* hard start, jump to easy

 # Historia